 The Dutchess County SPCA accepts donations of pet food, pet items in good condition or other supplies to help those in our community facing economic difficulties.
-Many times, due to life changes people are no longer able to pay for food for their pets and are forced to consider surrendering their best friend for adoption.
+These donations are shared with members of our community who may be considering surrendering their best friend at the shelter because they are facing temporary life changes and cannot afford food for their pets.

 Lost Pet Guidelines

 The Dutchess County SPCA understands how frightening it can be when a beloved pet is missing.
 So many animals are brought to our shelter and are listed as strays because they aren’t wearing a collar with tags.
 They may never have had one, or the collar may have come off.
 Either way, without identification, we can’t locate the owner and return the animal to it’s rightful home, so we often spend a lot of time finding a new home for an animal that may already have one.
 And you run the risk of never seeing your beloved pet again.

 As the saying goes “An ounce of prevention is worth a pound of cure”, we offer the following tips:

 - Always make sure that your pet has some form of identification.
 Name tags, tattoo, or microchipping all dramatically increase the chances of pet being returned to you if it becomes lost.